NullCGT/WEAL-RL/README.md

 # FAQ

-## Is this Playable?
-Barely.
-Try it at your own risk.

 ## Can My Computer Run It?
 This is a console-based roguelike written in plain C. A potato can probably run this game.

-In all seriousness, your computer can almost certainly run this, especially if you are playing the ncurses version of the game.
-If you're reall, really hurting for computational power, it might take a few seconds to generate level maps.
+In all seriousness, your computer can almost certainly run this.
+At worst, using autoexplore might eat up some RAM in a low memory environment.

 # Are save files compatible across computers?

 Short answer: No.

 Long answer: It depends.
-The save file architecture depends on one's platform, operating system, the compiler that the binary was compiled with, and more.
+Save files are written and read using fread() and fwrite().
+This means that the save file architecture depends on one's platform, operating system, the compiler that the binary was compiled with, and a host of other factors.
+It's easiest to assume that a save file made on one computer will not be compatible with a save file made on another.

 # Building from Source
 In order to compile WEAL, you will need the following: